This guide is a practical runbook for deploying NodeTool end-to-end with the unified server entrypoint (nodetool serve).

-It covers three production scenarios:
+It covers two production scenarios:

 What Runs in Production